fbeline/flickr-fetcher/README.md

 | limit       | specify the number of images to return                                 |
 | size        | specify a resize width and height, ex: `{"width": 120, "height": 120}` |

+limit, size/width and size/height must be positive numbers greater than zero.

 ## HTTP status references

 | status |                                                         |